Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Results

 \subsubsection{Regional cortical atrophy correlation patterns with underlying ratings}

-Table \ref{table:path_all} compares the correlation between the regional cortical thickness and the pathology ratings for measurements based-on automated nnU-Net and manual reference segmentations for the subjects within the AD continuum.
-For the nnU-Net segmentation-based regional cortical thickness measurements, we observe significant negative one-sided Spearman's correlation:
+We correlate regional cortical thickness measures derived from nnU-Net-CRUISE gray matter segmentation with corresponding regional ratings of p-tau pathology and neuronal loss density, amyloid-$\beta$ ratings, CERAD and Braak staging as explained in Section \ref{section:neuropath_morph}.
+Table \ref{table:path_all} tabulates the correlation between the regional cortical thickness and the pathology ratings for measurements based-on automated nnU-Net-CRUISE segmentations for the subjects within the AD continuum (N=82).
+For the automated nnU-Net segmentation-based regional cortical thickness measurements, we observe significant negative one-sided Spearman's correlation which survived Bonferroni multiple corrections (corrected p-value <0.05), controlling for age, sex and PMI: